rinde/RinSim/README.md

 # RinSim

 RinSim is an extensible MAS (Multi-Agent System) simulator.
-It supports pluggable models which allow to extend the scope of the simulator.
+The simulator focusses on __simplicity__ and __consistency__ which makes it ideal for performing scientific simulations.
+Further, there is huge focus on software quality which results in an ever improving test suite and JavaDoc comments.
+RinSim supports pluggable models which allow to extend the scope of the simulator.
 Out of the box, RinSim currently focusses on MAS for PDP (Pickup and Delivery Problems).
 You can easily extend RinSim by introducing your own custom models.

 [<img src="https://github.com/rinde/RinSim/raw/v2/docs/screenshot.png">](http://vimeo.com/rinde/rinsim-gecco-demo)

 Click the image above to view a movie showing the simulator in action.

+## Installation
+For installing the RinSim simulator there are generally two options:

+* Use the latest builds available on [this page](http://people.cs.kuleuven.be/~rinde.vanlon/rinsim/binaries/).
+The zip file contains all the jars, dependencies and JavaDocs of the simulator.
+All Jars have to be added manually to your classpath.
+* Use Git and Maven, see the section on [Git & Maven](https://github.com/rinde/RinSim#git-and-maven) .
+Currently this is the preferred option since it allows one to easily follow changes in the code by updating the repository.

 ## Getting Started
-Two options:

-* Use the latest builds (see Downloads)
-* Use Maven, Git, etc (start at Prerequisites)

-The latest JavaDoc can be found [here](http://people.cs.kuleuven.be/~rinde.vanlon/rinsim/javadoc/).

-### Downloads
-The latest builds for several platforms are now available from [this page](http://people.cs.kuleuven.be/~rinde.vanlon/rinsim/binaries/), this is an experimental feature, feedback is appreciated.
+Once the simulator is installed, you are ready to explore the simulator.
+It is recommended to start by running and studying the [simple example](https://github.com/rinde/RinSim/blob/v2/example/src/main/java/rinde/sim/examples/simple/SimpleExample.java).
+The JavaDocs are also available online on [this page](http://people.cs.kuleuven.be/~rinde.vanlon/rinsim/javadoc/).
+The remainder of this page gives a high level overview of the simulator.

 <!--